-The following are the Special Terms and Conditions (STCs) for the Arkansas Health Care Independence Program (Private Option) section 1115(a) Medicaid demonstration (hereinafter demonstration) to enable Arkansas (State) to operate this demonstration.
-The Centers for Medicare & Medicaid Services (CMS) has granted waivers of requirements under section 1902(a) of the Social Security Act (Act), and expenditure authorities authorizing federal matching of demonstration costs not otherwise matchable, which are separately enumerated.
+The following are the amended Special Terms and Conditions (STCs) for the Arkansas Health Care Independence Program (Private Option) section 1115(a) Medicaid demonstration (hereinafter demonstration) to enable Arkansas (State) to operate this demonstration.
+The Centers for Medicare & Medicaid Services (CMS) has granted waivers of requirements under section 1902(a) of the Social Security Act (Act), and expenditure authorities authorizing federal matching of demonstration costs that are not otherwise matchable, and which are separately enumerated.
 These STCs set forth in detail the nature, character, and extent of federal involvement in the demonstration and the State's obligations to CMS during the life of the demonstration.
-The STCs are effective on the date of the signed approval.
-Enrollment activities for the new adult population will begin on October 1, 2013 for the Private Option qualified health plan (QHP) with eligibility effective January 1, 2014.
-The demonstration will be statewide and is approved through December 31, 2016.
+The amended STCs are effective on the date of the signed approval.
+Enrollment activities for the new adult population began on October 1, 2013 for the Private Option qualified health plan (QHP) with eligibility effective January 1, 2014.
+Contributions to a Independence Accounts (IA) for certain demonstration populations will begin in accordance with the timeframes established in the operational protocols approved by CMS.
+Enrollment into the demonstration will be statewide and is approved through December 31, 2016.